docsmith-darshan/tom_theme/pages/mydoc/mydoc_Virtual_Host_Configuration.md

 systemctl restart mariadb
 ```

-ownCloud is successfully installed.
+ownCloud is installed.
 Now use your web browser to access the ownCloud and view the ownCloud setup page.
 Your ownCloud is accessible from `http://< your-owncloud-domain >`.

 Next [Installation Wizard](mydoc_installation_wizard.html)